BatchDrake/ASignInSpace/APID_Streams/analysis/README.md

 With the PUS header and checksum removed, the only remaining content in the 0x17 packets is the payload, 4 bytes for the short packets and 8 bytes for the long packets.

 The specific interpretation of the payload is currently a subject of speculation and beyond the scope of this document.
 Our next steps will be to further understand the potential meaning of the chosen order of short vs long packets, and to continue interpreting the payload within APID 0x17.

+To download various representations of this extracted payload data, see [artifacts](../../Candidates/artifacts).